 Ultra-endurance nutrition

-Ultra-endurance amplifies all nutrition errors.
-The plan must be robust, progressive, and able to withstand decision fatigue.
+Ultra-endurance amplifies every nutrition mistake.
+The plan needs to be robust, progressive, and able to withstand decision fatigue.

 Section 01